Adelaide Lead: Gold Rush

-Gold Rush history

 Black Douglas, a well known bushranger operating in the Black Forest who held up teamsters between the Bush Inn and Harpers Inn at Woodend in 1852, was caught at Adelaide Lead on Sunday 5 May 1855.

 The Alma Riots in June 1855 started over a small dispute over a claim involving Vigilante English groups formed to deal with criminal gangs, and Irish diggers on the Adelaide Lead.
 A fight between the English and the Irish took place and the situation at Adelaide Lead became very tense.
 Warden Alexander Smith worked to pacify the antagonists, however Governor Charles Hotham ordered S de Vignoles SM with 50 police to the area and the parties were taken to court, as he feared that the dispute could become another Eureka rebellion.

 A notorious robber, William Sydenham Smith, (alias William Turner, epithet Gipsy Smith) was arrested at Adelaide Lead in October 1856.
 He and his companions had a hideout in Coppernose Gully at Adelaide Lead.
 He was charged with the murder of a policeman and others and well as many robberies and hold-ups.